emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 ./bin/emqx_ctl cluster join emqx1@127.0.0.1
 ```

-The above code example to create a cluster manually, you can also refer to the **auto clustering** section on how to create a cluster automatically.
+The above code example is to create a cluster manually, you can also refer to the [auto clustering](#auto-clustering) section on how to create a cluster automatically.

 ## Network and hardware specifications